Key Takeaways:

 Graduate Tuition/Fees: $27,130

 One of the top biology degree online programs on our list is the molecular biology program at Lehigh University.
-To be considered for admission, you will need an undergraduate degree in the life sciences or chemistry.
-In addition to the undergraduate degree, you must also have a cumulative GPA of 3.0 and have taken several prerequisite courses, such as genetics and organic chemistry.
+You will need an undergraduate degree in the life sciences or chemistry to be considered for admission.
+In addition to the undergraduate degree, you must have a cumulative GPA of 3.0 and have taken several prerequisite courses, such as genetics and organic chemistry.

 #14 – George Washington University